Viki-coding/community/README.md

 <h2>USER STORIES</h2>

-As a facilitator, I want to log in to the app so that I can manage my events.
+#1		As a facilitator, I want to log in to the app so that I can manage my events
-As a Facilitator, I want to create a new event so that I can inform the community about upcoming activities.
+#2		As a Facilitator, I want to create a new event so that I can inform the community about upcoming activities.
-As a Facilitator, I want to edit an existing event so that I can update the event details.
+#3		As a Facilitator, I want to edit an existing event so that I can update the event details.
-As a Facilitator, I want to delete an event so that I can remove outdated or canceled events from the notice board.
+#4		As a Facilitator, I want to delete an event so that I can remove outdated or canceled events from the notice board.
-As a Facilitator, I want to view the community users who have booked

-As a Community Member, I want to view the notice board so that I can see the upcoming events.
+#5		As a Community Member, I want to view the notice board so that I can see the upcoming events.
-As a Community Member, I want to search for events by category so that I can find events happening in specific category.
+#6		As a Community Member, I want to search for events by category so that I can find events happening in specific category.
-As a community user, I can view a paginated list of posts so that I can select which post I want to view.
+#7		As a community user, I can view a paginated list of posts so that I can select which post I want to view.
+#9		As a developer I can test all aspects of the application are working correctly so the end users stories are compliant.
-As a community User, I can click on a post so that I can read the full event details.
+#10		As a facilitator and user I want good UX with clear and well displayed information so that I can navigate the site easily and intuitively.
+#11		As a community user I want to be able to book events easily online.
+#12		As a facilitator I want to be able to view what users have made an online booking.

 <h2>Design Choices</h2>
 Colour Scheme